See latest COVID-19 impacts related to Purchasing, Payments & Travel

 - Consider getting a Pitt Green designation for your office or lab by contacting the Office of Sustainability.

-- Contact Jennifer Barnes, Supplier Diversity & Sustainability Coordinator in Purchasing Services, to request a sustainable purchasing presentation or for suggestions regarding suppliers.
+- Contact Jennifer Barnes, Supplier Diversity & Sustainability Manager in Purchasing Services, to request a sustainable purchasing presentation or for suggestions regarding suppliers.

 - Review the following resources for steps you can take when purchasing for your department.